Selling property by auction

 • usually conducted by an agent acting as an auctioneer.

 There is an advertising campaign generally with open house inspections for several weeks leading up to the auction date.
 You do not have to advertise a reserve price or advise the agent of your asking price.
 However, the agent cannot advertise the property at a price that is less than your asking price, if you have provided such a price, their estimated selling price, or at a price you have already rejected.
-For more information, view Understanding underquoting.
+Find more underquoting information for real estate agents.

 On the day of the auction the property may be open for inspection, for at least half an hour before the bidding starts.
-For more information on the rights of landlords, agents and renters in relation to open for inspections, view Landlord or owner entry to the property.
+For more information on the rights of landlords, agents and renters in relation to open for inspections.

 Pre-auction offers

 If you agree to consider pre-auction offers, buyers can make an offer through an agent before the auction.
 This may be in the form of a signed contract and the process of negotiation is the same as a private sale.
-For more information, view Buying property by private sale.
+For more information, go to Buying property by private sale.

 Auction conduct